-Seth and I were incredibly honored to receive the Cruising Club of America’s Young Voyager Award this year.
+Seth and I were incredibly honored to receive the Cruising Club of America’s 2018 Young Voyager Award.
 Recognizing “a young sailor who has made one or more exceptional voyages,” the award is relatively new among the CCA’s prestigious sailing medals.
-Given the two previous Young Voyager recipients, and given the club’s history of honoring truly exceptional sailors, we were bowled over to be this year’s awardees!
+Given the two previous Young Voyager recipients, and given the club’s history of honoring truly exceptional sailors, we were bowled over to be the 2018 awardees!

 We traveled to New York to attend the awards dinner at the New York Yacht Club on March 1st, and what a gathering it was!
 Continue reading

-So, to spill the beans… this summer when we were all out-of-touch and offline, we were sailing across the Pacific again.
-This second Pacific Ocean crossing was quite different from our first one in 2007, but more on that in a later post.
-I’m still processing the whole experience in my head (and in my photo file folders!), so for now this post is just a fun little look back: Continue reading
+So, this summer, when I was out-of-touch and offline, we were sailing across the Pacific again.
+This second Pacific crossing was quite different from the first one in 2007, but more on that in a later post.
+But en route, we realized we had sailed some 50,000 sea miles.

 Here is the 6th episode of our Arctic Voyage video series!